How Did The Heart Evolve?

 The hearts of the earliest vertebrate ancestors probably were like that found in Rhacolepis.
 It likely had two chambers: an atrium to collect blood and a ventricle to push it back to the body.
 That’s how the hearts of vertebrates start during embryonic development.
 All vertebrate hearts develop according to a common pattern:

 • In the embryo, a blood vessel twists in on itself to create two chambers.
-Then it develops depending on what kind of organism it is and what other types of genetic instructions it has.
+Then it develops depending on what kind of organism it is and other types of genetic instructions it has.

 • One for collecting oxygenated blood and one for collecting deoxygenated blood, as well as a single ventricle.